corpex/rubdian/README.md

 rubdian will print a post installation message. **It might be worth to read it.**

+## Updating

+To get the latest stable version of rubdian update it with the gem command

+        $ gem update rubdian

 ## Usage

 Usage: rubdian [options] subdcommand [options] [arg ... arg]